40 Fancy Appetizers That Are Secretly Really Easy to Make

 • Serves: 12

 Because everything tastes better in miniature form—and filled with cheese.
 Good looking out, store-bought pizza dough.
-Serve the bites with marinara, pesto or even Alfredo sauce for dipping.
+Serve these savory pockets with marinara, pesto or even Alfredo sauce for dipping.
+Your kids won't mind the spinach, trust.

 36. Mini Mason Jar Chicken Potpies